Geometric Criticality in Scale-Invariant Networks

 The second peak at larger values of $\tau$ instead reflects the whole lattice scale.
 In particular, the recent categorization of structural fixed points has shed light on four main classes of scale-invariant networks \cite{Poggialini2025}: (i) regular lattices, (ii) connected loopless networks, i.e., trees \cite{Donetti2004}, (iii) those with a non-vanishing clustering coefficient, as (u,v) flowers \cite{Rozenfeld2007} (including the Dorogovtsev-Goltsev-Mendes network \cite{Dorogovtsev2002} (DGM)), and Kim and Holme networks \cite{KimHolme} and, (iv) hierarchical modular networks (HMNs) originally proposed taking inspiration from brain networks \cite{Moretti2013}.

 The ordered set of Laplacian eigenvalues provides further geometric insight, as it represents network frequency modes analogous to the usual Fourier analysis~\cite{LRG,Villegas2025}.
 Each eigenvalue represents a characteristic oscillation scale: low eigenvalues correspond to large-scale (low-frequency) modes, while high ones capture small-scale fluctuations (high frequencies).
 The spectral dimension inferred from entropy loss governs Laplacian embeddings, allowing any network to be unfolded into a low-dimensional manifold in \(\kappa\)-space.
-Using the first $n$ nontrivial Laplacian eigenvectors (for any connected network, the smallest eigenvalue, \(\lambda_0 = 0\), is uniform and does not carry structural information), it is possible to obtain reliable $n$D representations, offering a stable embedding framework for analyzing network geometry.
+Using the first $n$ nontrivial Laplacian eigenvectors (for any connected network, the smallest eigenvalue, \(\lambda_0 = 0\), is uniform and does not carry structural information), it is possible to \new{map network nodes into \(\mathbb{R}^n\), providing a geometric representation}.
 In these embeddings, scale-invariant networks display attractor-like structures where the correlation dimension $D$ matches the Euclidean dimension $d_E$ for lattices, and $D = d_S/2$ for heterogeneous networks \cite{Villegas2025}.
-This provides a minimal and robust geometric representation once considering the immediate embedding dimension after the correlation one \cite{Villegas2025}.
+This provides a minimal and robust geometric representation \new{just considering the minimum integer embedding dimension $d_E \ge D$} \cite{Villegas2025}.